ludanin/ludanin.github.io/README.md

-While coding for personal projects, I often use an extension in my code editor that allows me to jump between sections (§), providing me a nice overview of where these sections are in my codebase.
+While coding for personal projects, I often use an extension in my code editor that allows me to jump between sections (§), providing me a nice overview of where these sections, and their subsections, are in my codebase.

 Hierarchically speaking, they are very similar to markdown headers `#, ##, ###, ...`
-the only exception that they range from `§0` to `§4`.
+the only exception is that they range from `§0` to `§4`.

-I don't use this extension on professional projects, since in these cases the best way to maintain a good codebase is consistency and not personal preferences--i.e. stick with the well established standards.
+I don't use this extension on professional projects, since in these cases the best way to maintain a good codebase is consistency and not personal preferences--that is to say, I should stick with the well established standards and practices.